Programme of events

 Come inside our Sun Dome!
 Join our scientists on an exploration of the power of the Sun and fusion energy.
 Can we make mini suns here on Earth and will these eventually power our homes?
 Shows last approximately 20 minutes and are suitable for anyone aged 4 and over.
 Children should be accompanied by a responsible adult.

 Experiment!
-(County Durham Schools' Science Ambassadors: Bishop Barrington School; Dene Community School; Parkside Academy; St Bede's School & Sixth Form College, Lanchester; UTC South Durham; and Wolsingham School and Community College)
+(Schools’ Science Ambassadors: Bishop Barrington School; Framwellgate School; St Bede's Catholic School & Sixth Form College, Lanchester; Southmoor Academy; UTC South Durham; Wolsingham School)

 Come and meet these inspiring school students with an enthusiasm for science and a talent for getting people involved in experiments.
-They aim to amaze and engage with their hands-on activities including mixing colours, testing balloon rockets and even building planets!
+They aim to amaze and engage with their hands-on activities including testing balloon rockets, building planets and investigating slimy stuff!

 Planetarium (Durham University Physics)